CS2613-WI24-FR01B/exploration-activity-1-SarunWeerakul/README.md

    To run the program:
 1. Ensure you have Python installed on your system.

+   To install Python, follow this [Link to Python website](https://www.python.org/).

 2. Copy the provided file, __pyea1.py__, to your directory or copy the code from this file into a Python file, for example, moving_text.py.